vbaswin/Xcode14-VScode-Extension/README.md

 Hope it helps to other programmers who also like Xcode light theme.

 Working on Dark theme.
-Will soon be adding the it as well 😄
+Will soon be adding it as well 😄

 Open to contributions 😁